wmfs/tymly-website/docs/guide/README.md

 In the world of Low Code, the forms, data-schemas and logic that coalesce to form a digital service are maintained using simple drag-and-drop tools.

-With Low Code, subject-matter-experts throughout an organisation are empowered to envisage and continually improve their own digital services, without the need to procure ill-fitting software or write code.
+With Low Code, subject-matter-experts throughout an organisation are empowered to envisage and continually improve their own digital services, without the need to procure ill-fitting software or write single-use code.

 Regardless of whether Tymly's particular flavour of Low Code appeals or not, the uptake of its _approach_ is becoming ever-more popular: